DavyJonesLocker/ember-skeleton/README.md

 ## Usage ##

-Simply use the component in your templates:
+Use the component in your templates:

 ```hbs
 {{skeleton-img src="/path/to/large/image.png" tmpSrc="/path/to/small/placeholder.png"}}